Emmanuel-Ossai016/BINF-5507-Materials/README.md

-This is a public repository for course materials for the BINF 5507 course at Humber Polytechnic.
+This is a public repository for course materials for the BINF 5507 Course at Humber Polytechnic.